 At first, Clement William and Mary Anne lived in Norwich at ‘Unthanks House’ near modern-day Bury and Onley Streets but in 1855 they moved to her childhood home, on the Intwood estate, at the outskirts of the city [3, 4]. (‘Onley’ was a family name of the Musketts).

 Unthank Road and the New City The Unthanks had already begun to sell off parcels of their Heigham Estate for housing but this was accelerated when Clement William moved out to Intwood in 1855.
 This helped the spread of the New City.
-The old city itself contained unsanitary medieval courts that had to wait until the C20th for demolition or improvement but Clement William’s buildings were of a higher standard.
+The old city itself contained unsanitary medieval courts or yards that had to wait until the C20th for demolition or improvement but Clement William’s buildings were of a higher standard.
 As the New City continued to be developed it became subject to the more enlightened bye-laws and acts that arrived in the latter half of the C19th [6,7].

 Originally, ‘Unthanks Road’ had been known as Back Road – a private sandy lane on the Unthank estate .
 But between 1849-1870, when some of the early ‘Unthank’ streets (such as Essex, Cambridge and Trinity Streets) were built, Unthank Road became the main axis to which they were attached.